Monday 29th March and Tuesday

 I said 'Oh the Royal Palace?'

-He asked how I knew what it was called and I said because I have a guidebook.
+He asked how I knew what it was called and I said because I have

 That is the way I found out about everything.